 Nonetheless, to maintain the illumination, you can add a few HID and halogen lumps.
 These two are very effective in ensuring your crops get proper and sufficient illumination.

 Growing weed inside pots instead of planting them directly into the ground is another way of dealing with cold weather in weed.
 Remember, warmth is the right temperature for growing weed.

 With that in mind, think about how hard it would be to maintain warmer temperatures when the soil and the surrounding area are damn cold.
 Pots on the other hand contain small amounts of soil, which you can decide to illuminate with artificial heat and stay around the roots for a long time.

 4. Cover The Soil

 Although this is not always easy, it is one of the ingenious ways of ensuring your marijuana plants have enough heat.
-Some farmers opt to covering the area around the crops with a blanket-like material.
-Limestone blanket, a common practice among those who have vineyards, is one of the best methods of ensuring heat does not escape from the soil.
+Some farmers opt to cover the area around the crops with a blanket-like material.
+A limestone blanket, a common practice among those who have vineyards, is one of the best methods of ensuring heat does not escape from the soil.